homeymusic/mami.codi.R/README.md

 The second uncertainty issue stems from the nature of waves and auditory
-processing: the auditory system transforms stimuli signals from the physical space-time domain into the frequency-wavelength domain.
+processing: the auditory system transforms stimuli signals from the space-time physical domain into the space-time frequency domain.

 > ”… daß kanonisch konjugierte Größen simultan nur mit einer
 > charakteristischen Ungenauigkeit bestimmt werden können.” — Heisenberg